-The annual compensation for all elected county officers in each county is determined by a compensation board in each county composed of seven residents of the county [lowa Code §§331.905(1),.907(1)].
+In 2024, lowa Code §331.905 was amended to make county compensation boards optional.
+The annual compensation for all elected county officers in each county is determined by either the board of supervisors or a county compensation board.
+A board of supervisors may vote to establish a county compensation board subject to the provisions of lowa Code §331.905.
+The county compensation board shall be composed of seven members who are residents of the county. [lowa Code §§331.905(1),.907(1)].
 The members of the compensation board shall be selected as follows: